open-stage/blender-dmx/README.md

 #### WHAT'S NEXT?

 The alpha version offers no real DMX features.
-The main focus is to create the workflow of DMX softwares inside Blender.
+The main focus is to create a productive workflow to place, focus and program DMX lighting inside Blender.
-A few features such as Pan/Tilt are missing, also a performance review is needed in order to optimize some parts of the code (mainly the DMX messaging system).

-The beta version will mainly introduce Fixture Profiles, a "Channels" toolbox (so the 512 channels can be manually manipulated individually) and a Scene recorder.
+The beta version will mainly introduce DTGF Fixture Profiles, a "Channels" toolbox (so the 512 channels can be manually manipulated individually) and a Scene recorder.

 Once this is done, the final step towards the vanilla release is the "ArtNet" panel, to allow the manipulation of such values by any ArtNet system.